open-ephys/onix-docs/source/Software Guide/Open Ephys GUI/index.rst

 capabilities than Bonsai.
 We can take advantage of these capabilities by using the Open Ephys GUI's `Ephys Socket Plugin
 <https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Ephys-Socket.html>`__
-to receive data from Bonsai
+to receive data from Bonsai.